CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Method

 \subsection{Layout-Shape Training}

-Our pipeline can be trained in an end-to-end fashion, allowing the \textit{Layout Branch} and \textit{Shape Branch} to optimize each other by sharing latent embeddings $(\mathcal{F}_{\mathcal{V}_c}^{(z)}, \mathcal{F}_{\mathcal{E}_{c}})$, coming out of $E_c$.
-The final optimization loss is the combination of layout generation, shape generation, graph VAE, and box discriminators:
+Our pipeline is trained jointly in an end-to-end fashion, allowing the \textit{Layout Branch} and \textit{Shape Branch} to optimize each other by sharing latent embeddings $(\mathcal{F}_{\mathcal{V}_c}^{(z)}, \mathcal{F}_{\mathcal{E}_{c}})$, coming out of $E_c$.
+The final optimization loss is the combination of scene distribution modeling, layout generation, and shape generation: